microsoft/CLRInstrumentationEngine/docs/troubleshooting.md

 ## Mitigation

 When an issue occurs in production, the first step is to mitigate it so the application continues to run.
-A common cause of problems are from updates to either CLRIE or to one of the Instrumentation Method clients that introduces potential conflicts with another client or incompatiblities with the app.
+A common cause of problems are from updates to either CLRIE or to one of the Instrumentation Method clients that introduces potential conflicts with another client or incompatibilities with the app.

 ### Remove CLRIE